 The VAF Ambassadors Awards provide funding for student groups (undergraduate and graduate) from North American institutions, with a faculty sponsor, to attend VAF's annual conference.
 We hope through this program to enhance the VAF's recruitment of students, to diversify the membership and interest in the work of the VAF, to provide support to programs that teach vernacular architecture, and to increase the VAF's visibility on campuses.

 A selection committee will choose winning recipients based on the strength of the proposals, considering especially the goals of the award program outlined above.
 The amount of money awarded to each program is at the discretion of the selection committee, but shall depend on such factors as the distance needed to travel to the annual conference site, the number of students involved, the number of Award applicants, and the funds available to the Award program.
-The total Award amount per institution is limited to $2500 with a maximum of $750.00 per student.
+The total Award amount per institution is limited to $3,750.00 with a maximum of $750.00 per student.
 Each student will also receive a one-year complimentary membership to VAF.
 We encourage, but do not require, that Ambassadors apply for matching funds from their institutions.
 Institutions may not receive Ambassadors Awards in consecutive years.